-- 1) The proposed project represents qualification of the applicant (individual and team) and the relevant partnerships and collaborations to accomplish the project's goals and objectives and meet the needs of the intended beneficiaries, including: - a.
-Commitment from the key staff, demonstrated through Letters of Commitment from Partner and Collaborator Organizations. - b.
-The key staff who will be responsible for managing the projects and the individuals (name and title) who comprise the Project Team; and - c.
+- The proposed project represents qualifications of the applicant (individual and team) and the relevant partnerships and collaborations to accomplish the project's goals and objectives and meets the needs of the intended beneficiaries, including: - a.
+Commitment from the key staff demonstrated through Letters of Commitment from Partner and Collaborator Organizations;

+b.
+The key staff who will be responsible for managing the projects and the individuals (name and title) who comprise the Project Team; and c.
 The expertise and experience of the Project Team necessary to successfully manage and implement the proposed project.

-- 2) The application describes plans for coordination, communication, data sharing and reporting among members of the Project Team and stakeholder groups, both internally for the applicant personnel and externally for partners and collaborators. - 3) The application describes how the project, and its partnerships and collaborations, will be sustained beyond the project's period of performance (without grant funds).
+- The application describes plans for coordination, communication, data sharing, and reporting among members of the Project Team and stakeholder groups, both internal applicant personnel and external partners and collaborators. - 3) The application describes how the project, and its partnerships and collaborations, will be sustained beyond the project's period of performance (without grant funds).

-Fiscal Plan and Resources \\\\\\\10 Points
+Fiscal Plan and Resources \\\\\\10 Points

-- 1) The application Budget Narrative/Justification provides a clear, detailed description for each budget line item, and is consistent with the size and scope of the project. - The budget and justification relate logically to the Project Narrative describing the project. - 3) The application provides evidence that critical resources and infrastructure that are necessary for the initiation and completion of the proposed project that are currently in place.
+- 1) The application Budget Narrative/Justification provides a clear, detailed description for each budget line item and is consistent with the size and scope of the project. - 2) The budget and justification relate logically to the Project Narrative describing the project. - 3) The application provides evidence that critical resources and infrastructure that are necessary for the initiation and completion of the proposed project that are currently in place. - 4) The applicant demonstrates its partners' or collaborators' contribution of non-Federal cash resources or in-kind contributions are available and obtainable for the project as evidenced through the submitted Matching Funds and Letters of Match Verification.